 Shit’s gotten real.

-A very nice sister-in-law who visited her brother-in-law for hours every day said, “How do you do this work?
+Recently, a dedicated, loving sister-in-law who visited her dying brother-in-law for hours every day asked, “How do you do this work?
 I’d be crying all the time.”

-But I know why they say that.
-I feel the same way when I walk through an office lined with cubicles.
-Or a pet rescue.
-How they work in that environment is anathema to me.
+But I know why they say these statements; they are trying to be kind.
+I feel the same way when I walk through an office lined with people working in cubicles.
+Or past the desk in a pet rescue.
+Or for someone who litigates all day arguing that they are right and trying to destroy the expert or the witness.
+How anyone emotionally survives working in those environments is anathema to me.

-I want to say “Put the damn phone down; shit has gotten real.
+To those who Google everything we who are caring for your loved one say, and are updating Instagram photos of them visiting their dying grandmother, and updating their Facebook page reaching out for condolences, I want to say “Put the damn phone down; shit has gotten real.
 Real.
 If you want me to help you out with this experience, you better hurry up and pay attention.
-I know you’re in foreign territory and it’s not a language or terrain you know, but you may want to watch me or listen up.”
+Put the fucking phone down.
+I know you’re in a situation you’re not used to, but you may want to watch me and listen up.
+Geez.”

-Let me break down the most popular platitude, “God doesn’t give you anything you can’t handle.”
-Now c’mon.
-Whenever I have a young child or teenager or anyone younger than sixty, it hurts my heart.
-I could walk around my life 24/7 being sad.
+I could walk around my life being sad 24/7.
 But I refuse to.
 There’s so much beauty in this experience.
 Dying young people can be so precious and respond to humor.
-They love it when I’m goofy at times.
+They love it when I’m goofy.
 I want to do a happy dance honoring them.
-There’s always a pall of sadness around their home, but when I arrive, there’s lots of love and lots of humor.
+There’s always a pall of sadness around their home, but when I arrive, there’s lots of love and lots of gentle humor.

 Here’s some of the things I’ve whispered in their ear:

-- “she’s really sad and trying to pick the right words.
+- “Your visitor is really sad and trying to pick the right words.
 Forgive her.”

 - “Oh God don’t you hate that advice?”

-‘You keep sleeping.
+- ‘You keep sleeping.
 They just need to know you’re comfortable.
-I’ll handle it.”
+I’ll handle this.”

-“Hey, thanks for being on this earth.
-You’ve done a damn good job.
+- “Hey, thanks for being on this earth.
+You’ve done a very good job.
 Go in peace, my friend, go in peace.”